 5,430,000 VND Total For Two People = $234 USD or $117 Each

-From the moment we left Hanoi until we returned 5 days later, the Ha Giang motorbike route cost us $117 each.
-Obviously what cost the most was the transportation to the north along with the motorbike.
-Still, overall we think it was a steal.
+From the moment we left Hanoi until we returned 5 days later, the Ha Giang Loop cost us $117 USD each.
+The most expensive part aside from accommodations was the transportation to the north along with the motorbike.
+Overall though we think it was a steal.

-→ Combine the Ha Giang Loop with our amazing 11 Day Northern Vietnam Itinerary!
+→ Combine the Ha Giang Loop with our epic 11 Day Northern Vietnam Itinerary

 Getting to Ha Giang Vietnam